Frequently Asked Questions

 What does a new roof cost in Utah? +

-For a typical Utah home with asphalt shingles, most full replacements fall between $8,500 and $25,000.
-Where you land in that range depends on your location, the size of your roof, the steepness, layers on the roof to be torn off, how much waste is involved in the cut, the grade of shingle you choose, and whether you add upgrades like lifetime pipe jack boots or upgraded ventilation.
-Pricing varies between our Logan and Woods Cross service areas due to differences in local labor and material costs.
+Homer Roofing replaces most Utah asphalt shingle roofs for $8,500 to $25,000, and metal roofs typically start around $15,000.
+Where you land in that range depends on size, pitch, layers to tear off, shingle grade, and upgrades like ventilation or lifetime pipe jack boots.
+Pricing varies between our Logan and Woods Cross service areas based on local labor and material costs.

-We cannot give you an exact number without seeing your roof.
-Anyone who quotes you a price over the phone without measuring is guessing.
-We do free inspections and give you an exact written quote with no surprises.
+Anyone quoting a price over the phone without measuring is guessing.
+Use our instant estimate for a 60-second satellite ballpark, or schedule a free inspection for an exact written quote with no surprises.

 Why are roofing quotes so different from company to company? +